-The council does not expect the impairment changes to have a material impact on the financial statements because the impairment charge will be immaterial for its financial assets (such as bank deposits, certificates of deposit and pooled property funds) and it already makes a provision for doubtful debts on its service assets (e.g. trade receivables).
+The impairment changes have not had any impact on the financial statements because the impairment charge for financial assets such as bank deposits and certificates of deposit has been deemed not to be material and provision for doubtful debts on service assets (e.g. trade receivables) had already been made.